charles-e/wa11yg8r.org/Vanity.md

 Your read that correctly: 37 hours (to search 17,738,000,000 (almost 18 billion) keypairs)

 Why can it take so long?
 Note that I used the word "can" not "does."
-It *can* take a while because its simply random chance: The program is literally generating ("grinding") random pubkey pairs with over and over again until the keypair's pubkey actually matches your desired string of characters.
+It *can* take a while because its simply random chance: The program is literally generating ("grinding") random pubkey pairs over and over again until the keypair's pubkey matches your desired string of characters.
 Just to *grind* the point home: a pubkey has 128 bits of randomness, which is a very big roulette wheel to spin.

 So how do you possibly speed this up?
 * Use a short match.
 Matching `--starts-with Wa:1` happens nearly instantly, matching `--starts-with Wa1:1` took 11 seconds and `Wa11` took almost half an hour on my three-year-old macbook pro.
 Beyond that length you might want to get some coffee and come back many minutes/hours later...